Best Breakfast In Asheville: Local Spots & Visitor Musts

 Sunny Point Cafe

-Locals, visitors, and long lines will tell you that Sunny Point Cafe serves the best breakfast in Asheville.
-The wait is worth it, though, and trust us, lines scare us too.
+Sunny Point Cafe is always jumping, and the wait is worth it.
 Offering breakfast, brunch, and lunch, eat inside or out, enjoying Southern classics like chicken and waffles, fried green tomatoes, and shrimp and grits.
 Select from French toast, hotcakes, avocado toast, candied bacon, huevos rancheros, and breakfast burritos – kids’ menu and local libations included.
 Discover even more family-friendly restaurants in Asheville.

 Sunny Point Cafe | 626 Haywood Rd, Asheville, NC 28806